14 Incredible Things to do in Guilin

 - The Fuli and Xingping Route – 55 km

 Which route you take is likely to be dependant on your skills and fitness levels.
 Rest assured that whichever cycle route you choose in Yangshuo, you will be treated to jaw-dropping scenery and a wealth of beauty around you.
+This was one of my favourite things to do in Guilin!

 Take a ride on a bamboo raft